tlepple/data_origination_workshop/README.md

 ---

-#### Query our Updated Data Lake table that was replicated from updates applied in Postgresql:
+#### Query our updated Data Lake table that was replicated from updates applied in Postgresql:

 ```
 cd /opt/spark/sql